sikron/rsql-search/README.md

 * what if the searched-for entity is related to other entities, e.g. via `@ManyToOne`?
 How can the "rsql-jpa" transformer be used for this?
 Is e.g. such a path expression supported: `director.firstName==John`?
+  * works exactly by giving `director.firstName` as selector
 * the EntityManager is needed for the "rsql-jpa".
 How can this be used together with Spring and especially the `@Repository` instances?
   * see the baeldung example. a own specification generation can be implemented for a custom RSQLVisitor.
+  * should be not needed actually, as "rsql-jpa" provides a lot of functionality in the first place
 * the "rsql-jpa" cannot compare Dates - see the baeldung example and create a custom `Specification`, which supports this
   * the newest version 2.0.7-SNAPSHOT can. it is not in maven, though. i built it locally and used it as dependency.